Railway Lands: 1960s–1980s

 Construction for the CN Tower in railway lands in 1973.
 The area was to be redeveloped, with the GTA's rail lines centralized in nearby Vaughan.
 However, most of these plans were scrapped after the tower's completion.

 Going as far back as 1965, when Canadian National (CN) began to shift the functions of many of its yards in the Greater Toronto Area to a centralized facility in the northern suburb of Vaughan, the railways lands were made redundant.
 The yards' layout was also becoming increasingly outdated then.
 The area was then slated for re-development for post-railway beginning with plans for the building of a communications tower (the CN Tower) and the massive Metro Centre.
 Two years into the construction of the CN Tower, plans for Metro Centre were scrapped, leaving the tower isolated on the Railway Lands in what was then a largely abandoned light-industrial space.
 Development of the Railway Lands slowed between the 1970s and 1980.
 The early 1980s saw more redevelopment, with the opening of the Metro Convention Centre in 1984.
 The late 1980s saw the building of the SkyDome (for which the CNR Spadina Roundhouse was demolished) and the SkyWalk connecting the SkyDome with Union Station.
+Toronto Railway Lands are not for sale.